Architects use technical and creative skill to design structures that suit the requirements of their clients

 - excellent IT skills, including computer-aided design skills.

-In addition to the professional experience required, any pre-entry work experience in an architectural, design or construction environment is desirable and is highly regarded by recruiters.
-Many firms offer internship opportunities over the summer vacation, which can offer invaluable experience.
+Any pre-entry work experience in an architectural, design or construction environment is desirable and highly regarded by recruiters.
+Many firms offer internship opportunities over the summer break, which can provide invaluable experience.

-Students should try to develop contacts in the industry, possibly through work experience, academic departments, personal contacts and local representatives of professional bodies and associations.
+Try to develop contacts in the industry, through work experience, academic departments, personal contacts and local representatives of professional bodies and associations.
 Joining one of the professional bodies, which usually offer free student membership, provides access to professional journals and information about vacancies.

 Private practices employ salaried architects and may eventually provide the opportunity for you to become a partner or associate.
-These can range from small to medium-sized firms (SMEs) to much larger practices that will incorporate other professional areas, such as planning, urban design, construction or project management.
+These can range from small to medium-sized enterprises (SMEs) to much larger practices that will incorporate other professional areas, such as planning, urban design, construction or project management.

-Central and local government also employs architects, usually in planning departments.
+Central and local government also employ architects in their planning departments.
 Other employers include construction companies, commercial and industrial organisations and retailers and manufacturers.
 Teaching and research institutions are another option, as is self-employment as a consultant.